dominikkwiecien/Facebook-Ads-Performance-Analysis/README.md

 Feel free to clone this repository, modify the query to suit your needs, and explore the data further.
 Contributions and feedback are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-Special thanks to [Your Organization/Instructor] for providing the foundational knowledge and resources needed to complete this project.
+Special thanks to [GoIT school] for providing the foundational knowledge and resources needed to complete this project.